We get asked “What is Kimchi?”, a lot.

 vegetables pushing up from the gas buildup

 At this point, you can move the kimchi into the fridge.
-Make sure to press down the kimchi below the liquid before tightening the lid for cold storage.
+Make sure to press down on the kimchi to keep it below the liquid line, tighten the lid and place it in cold storage.
 It will continue to ferment in the cold environment but at a slower pace, deepening the flavors; the slower the pace, the better the quality of the kimchi.

 Salt and temperature affect fermentation significantly: Less salt and/or warmer temperatures speeds up the fermentation.

 To ensure the quality and safety of your kimchi, you want to ensure that you have a minimum salinity of 2% to prevent mold.

 To maintain a crispier firm texture, you want to avoid fermenting in high temperatures which can turn your kimchi mushy; ideal ambient temperature range to kick start the fermentation is between 65-72°F.